Function Calling

 const model = igniteModel('openai', models.chat[0], config)

-// Add plugins
+// Register tools as plugins

 model.addPlugin(new WeatherPlugin())